 Iconic New York Giants Players

 Throughout the 1940s, ’50s, and ’60s, the Giants featured dozens of future Hall of Fame players and coaches.
 NFL legends like Frank Gifford, Sam Huff, and Alex Webster entertained Giants fans.
-Hall of Fame coaches Vince Lombardi and Tom Landry got their start coaching the Giants.
+Hall of Fame coaches Vince Lombardi and Tom Landry got their start coaching as assistants with the Giants.

 After some lean times during the 1970s, the Giants went on to produce another crop of legends including Hall of Fame players Lawrence Taylor, Harry Carson, and Hall of Fame coach Bill Parcells.
 While not elected to the Hall of Fame, you can’t talk about the Giants without mentioning quarterback Phil Simms, running back Joe Morris, and tight end Mark Bavaro.
 These three players were instrumental in the Giants’ success during the late 1980s and early 1990s.
+More recently, star quarterback Eli Manning led the Giants to two Super Bowl victories over Tom Brady and the New England Patriots.

 Giants Stadium and MetLife Stadium

 They’ve played in baseball stadiums like the Polo Grounds, Yankee Stadium, and Shea Stadium.
 They even played a dozen games during the 1973-1974 season at the Yale Bowl at Yale University in New Haven, Connecticut.

-In the modern sports era, the Giants are most notably associated with the stadium which bore their name, Giants Stadium.
-Located across the Hudson River from Manhatten in New Jersey, the Giants first played in the stadium during the 1976 NFL season.
+In the modern era, the Giants are most notably associated with the stadium which bore their name, Giants Stadium.
+Located in New Jersey across the Hudson River from Manhattan, the Giants first played in the stadium during the 1976 NFL season.

 The Giants were the lone tenant of Giants Stadium until 1984 when the New York Jets started calling the stadium home.
 Giants Stadium was used until the 2009 season when both teams moved to MetLife Stadium.

 Located in the same sports complex as Giants Stadium, MetLife Stadium opened for the 2010 NFL season.
 At the time of construction, the $1.6 billion price tag for the stadium made it the most expensive stadium ever to be built in the US.